Constructions of MDS symbol-pair codes with minimum distance seven or eight: Introduction

-In 2012, Chee et al. \cite{CKW} established a Singleton-type bound on symbol-pair codes.
-Similar to the classical codes, the symbol-pair codes meeting the Singleton-type bound are called MDS symbol-pair codes.
-Meanwhile, several classes of MDS symbol-pair codes were constructed using the known classical MDS codes and interleaving techniques in \cite{CJKWY,CKW}.
-Since then, constructing MDS symbol-pair codes has attracted the attention of many researchers.
-In 2015, Kai et al. \cite{KZL} provided MDS symbol-pair codes from constacyclic codes over finite fields with odd characteristic.
-Two years later, Li and Ge \cite{LG} further studied MDS symbol-pair codes utilizing constacyclic codes and generalized the results in \cite{KZL}.
-They also constructed a number of MDS symbol-pair codes by analyzing certain linear fractional transformations.
-In the same year, Chen et al. \cite{CLL} established MDS symbol-pair codes through repeated-root cyclic codes over $\mathbb{F}_{p}$.
-One year later, Ding et al. \cite{DGZZZ} obtained some MDS symbol-pair codes based on projective geometry and elliptic curves.
-Shortly afterwards, Kai et al. \cite{KZZLC} derived three families of MDS symbol-pair codes using repeated-root constacyclic codes over $\mathbb{F}_{p}$.
-Recently, some new results on constructing symbol-pair codes were presented in \cite{DNS,EGY}.
-Moreover, some decoding algorithms of symbol-pair codes were proposed by various researchers in \cite{HMH,LXY,MHT,THM,YBS2} and the symbol-pair weight distributions of some linear codes over finite fields were studied in \cite{DNSS1,DNSS2,DWLS,SZW} and the references therein.
+Many attempts have been made in the constructions of MDS symbol-pair codes.
+In \cite{KZL}, Kai, Zhu and Li provided MDS symbol-pair codes with length $q^2+q+1$ through constacyclic codes over $\mathbb{F}_{q}$.
+Later, Li and Ge \cite{LG} generalized the results in \cite{KZL} and they also constructed a number of MDS symbol-pair codes with minimum symbol-pair distance seven by analyzing certain linear fractional transformations.
+Shortly afterwards, Chen, Lin and Liu \cite{CLL} constructed several MDS symbol-pair codes with length $3p$ from repeated-root cyclic codes over $\mathbb{F}_{p}$.
+In $2018$, Ding et al. \cite{DGZZZ} obtained some MDS symbol-pair codes over $\mathbb{F}_{q}$ with larger minimum symbol-pair distance based on elliptic curves and the lengths of these codes are bounded by $q+2\sqrt{q}$.
+In the same year, Kai et al. \cite{KZZLC} constructed three classes of MDS symbol-pair codes using repeated-root constacyclic codes over $\mathbb{F}_{p}$, see Table \ref{Tab-constacyclic-MDS}.
+Recently, some new results on constructing symbol-pair codes were presented in \cite{DNS,EGY,ML1}.
+Moreover, some decoding algorithms of symbol-pair codes were proposed by various researchers in \cite{HMH,LXY,MHT,THM,YBS} and the symbol-pair weight distributions of some linear codes over finite fields were studied in \cite{DNSS1,DNSS2,DWLS,ML2,SZW} and the references therein.

-The minimum symbol-pair distance plays a vital role in determining the error-correcting capability of a symbol-pair code.
-Note that a code $\mathcal{C}$ with minimum symbol-pair distance $d_{p}$ can correct up to $\left\lfloor\frac{d_{p}-1}{2}\right\rfloor$ symbol-pair errors \cite{CB1,CB2}.
-However, it is interesting and difficult to construct symbol-pair codes with comparatively large length and minimum symbol-pair distance.

-In Table \ref{Tab-constacyclic-MDS}, we list all known MDS symbol-pair codes from constacyclic codes.
-As we can see, most known codes in Table \ref{Tab-constacyclic-MDS} poss a fairly small symbol-pair distance.
+In Table \ref{Tab-constacyclic-MDS}, we summarize some known MDS symbol-pair codes from constacyclic codes.

-Motivated by the aforementioned works, in this paper we propose three new classes of MDS symbol-pair codes utilizing repeated-root cyclic codes over $\mathbb{F}_{p}$.
-Firstly, for length $n=4p$, one derives a class of MDS symbol-pair codes with $d_{p}=7$, which generalizes the result in \cite{KZZLC}.
-Furthermore, for $n=5p$, two classes of MDS symbol-pair codes with minimum symbol-pair distance seven and eight are constructed.